MayyaGorsh/corpus_website/README.md

 ### Court descision corpus

 This is an archive of court documents from several different instances of Russian court.
 It features:
+- Live access to a database with all documents through SQL
 - Hub page with the description, statistics on all corpus and two tables, containing links to all combinations of years and instances.
 - Template for rendering a page for a specific year and court instance.
 This page features a "download all" and "view" and "download" for each document.
 - Pagination for displaying large quantities of documents.